 Jerry has written eight widely used texts on North Indian, West African, Latin American percussion, and rhythm theory, and 30+ articles for PAS Magazine.
 His unique “Harmonic Time” method of internalizing musical time, groove and mathematics (stepping, sticking, voice) was featured in a TEDx seminar and has been presented in master classes throughout the east coast and parts of the Midwest.

 Jerry is a Professor at Berklee College of Music where he teaches drum set, world percussion, vibes, and rhythm theory.
 He is also a faculty contributor for VibesWorkshop.com.
 His 52-part “Legacy Percussion” video series presents the culmination of his academic, performing and teaching approaches that span 40+ years of dedication.

 Leake graduated from the Berklee College of Music where he studied jazz vibraphone with Gary Burton and hand percussion with Pablo Landrum.
 He studied tabla in Pune, India with Rajiv Devasthali, and studies in Boston with Todd Nardin and Koashal Anand.
-In Chennai, India, Leake studied Karnatic rhythm theory and mridangam with T. K. Ramakrishnan.
-He continues to study African music with Dolsi-Naa Abubakari Luna of the Dagomba tradition (northern Ghana) and has studied Ewe music (southern Ghana) with Godwin Agbeli and David Locke, and balafon/djembe with the Coulibaly family in Burkina Faso.
+In Chennai, India, Leake studied Carnatic rhythm theory and mridangam with T. K. Ramakrishnan.
+He is a senior student of Alhaji Dolsi-Naa Abubakari Luna of the Dagomba tradition (northern Ghana) and has studied Ewe music (southern Ghana) with Godwin Agbeli and David Locke, and balafon/djembe with the Coulibaly family in Burkina Faso.